 Looking for Irish tunes?
-Check out the following: Tune Group 5 offers 12 great Irish tunes; Liz Knowles‘s guest workshop with variations, bowings and ornaments; a jig and slide taught by Alden Robinson; a set of three O’Carolan tunes; some challenging Irish reels that can be played swingy if you like; a beautiful Irish air, jig and hornpipe; a set of 3 Irish jigs; jig ornamentation including rolls; an Irish reel or jig along with other tunes.
+Check out the following: Tune Group 5 offers 12 great Irish tunes; Liz Knowles‘s guest workshop with variations, bowings and ornaments; a jig and slide taught by Alden Robinson; an original by Gráinne Brady; a set of three O’Carolan tunes; some challenging Irish reels that can be played swingy if you like; a beautiful Irish air, jig and hornpipe; a set of 3 Irish jigs; jig ornamentation including rolls; an Irish reel or jig along with other tunes.

 Old-timey & American tunes: Rachel Baiman teaches a couple of old-timey tunes; Jenna Moynihan teaches a tune; 3 old-timey tunes including Bruce Molsky bowings; several old-timey January reels; a set of contradance favorites; an American waltz.

 Jazz: master swing jazz fiddler Tim Kliphuis from Amsterdam performs and talks extensively about jazz fiddle and teaches a tune, with exercises including a solo version and several riffs to practice; swing fiddler Paul Anastasio teaches a jazz standard